Webbie: Early life

+Webbie was born on September 6, 1985, in Baton Rouge, Louisiana, USA.
+His mother died when he was nine years old, and his parental care was split between his father and grandmother.

 Music career

 Webbie first appeared on Lil Boosie's album For My Thugz on the track "Gotta Get It" in 2001.
 He and Lil Boosie released Ghetto Stories in 2003 and Gangsta Musik in 2004.
 As Webbie's solo track "Give Me That" featuring Bun B was frequently featured in mixtapes, as a label Trill Entertainment was growing in popularity & was signed for a distribution deal at Asylum Records along with (Webbie).
 After he was signed there, his major-label debut Savage Life was released in 2005, debuting at number eight on the US Billboard 200 chart.

 Trill began a deal to sign Webbie to the subsidiary label Atlantic Records & was successful.
 Singles from his next album, Savage Life 2, include "Independent" featuring Boosie and Lil Phat.
 As of 2020, it is Webbie's most successful song to date, peaking at number nine on the Billboard Hot 100 and reaching the top of the Rap Songs chart.

 Webbie released his third studio album Savage Life 3 on November 15, 2011, under Trill Ent.
 The first single from the album was "What's Happenin'".
 The album has currently sold over 50,000 copies.

 Webbie's fourth album Savage Life 4 is the fourth in the Savage Life album series.
 The first single from the album "What I Do" was released on April 16, 2013.
 The album was released on November 19, 2013.

 Acting career

 He has made an independent biographical movie, Ghetto Stories in October 2010, with Lil Boosie, based on their lives and lyrical themes.
-He also appeared in the music film "Video Girl" which featured actress Meagan Good.
+He also appeared in the 2011 film Video Girl, which featured actress Meagan Good.

-Controversy
+Controversies

 On the October 14, 2011, episode of BET's 106 & Park, Webbie was banned from further appearances on the countdown show.
 Webbie appeared that day on the show as a guest judge for Freestyle Friday.
 The reason behind his ban was tied to allegations that he made sexually inappropriate comments to the show's hostess, Rocsi.

 On September 13, 2012, Webbie was arrested in Baton Rouge on suspicion of robbery and battery.
 He was accused of kicking and pushing a woman down the stairs before stealing $340 from her purse.